-It’s becoming more and more important to know that the food we’re feeding our families is as healthy as possible.
+It is becoming more and more important to know that the food we’re feeding our families is as healthy as possible.
 That’s why homegrown gardens are making a popular comeback.
 The best part is that homegrown food simply tastes better than what you would buy at the store.

-The right soil matters.
-The best soil for vegetables includes lots of compost and organic matter such as composted leaves and ground, aged bark.
+Create your own compost.
+The best soil for vegetables includes lots of compost and organic matter, such as composted and grounded leaves or aged bark.
 Whatever you’re starting with, mix-in enough organic material so that the modified soil isn’t sandy or compressed.
 When the mix is the right combination, it will bind together when you squeeze it, but easily break apart when disturbed.
 Water will be sufficiently retained without over saturating.

-Use Mulch.
 Add a three-inch layer of organic mulch around your plants.
 Mulch will insulate the soil, keeping it cooler in summer and warmer in winter.
-It also helps to retain moisture, suppress weeds and acts as a barrier to diseases that may come from the soil.
-It’s important to know the source of your mulch.
+It also helps to retain moisture, suppress weeds, and acts as a barrier to diseases that may come from the soil.
+It is important to know the source of your mulch.

 Especially when using it in a vegetable garden.
 Some mulch can contain unacceptable levels of harmful chemicals.
-Look for mulch with a seal from The Mulch and Soil Council.
+Look for mulch with a seal from “The Mulch and Soil Council”.
 They certify bagged mulches and soils to be free of harmful ingredients.
 If you don’t find their seal, ask your provider if they know the source of their mulch and soil.

 Pests are usually a given in any vegetable garden, but with a little patience, nature usually takes care of the problem.
 Only about 3% of the insects in your garden are actually harmful pests.
-A good, safe and effective “spray” is a combination of Neem oil and Dr. Bronners Sal Suds.
-Mix 1/4 cup each of the oil and soap to a gallon spray container, then fill with water.
-Gently stir and spray on the plants.
+Here’s a good, safe, and effective “spray” to help combat harmful pests in the garden:

 Don’t over fertilize.
 Too much fertilizer can promote plenty of lush green growth but result in less fruit and a smaller harvest.
-Excessive fertilizer can also be harmful to your plants and the soil.
+Excessive fertilizer can also be harmful to your plants and soil.
 Instead, add as much organic compost as possible.
 Incorporate it into the rest of the soil so you can give your plants the nutrients they need naturally.